kdv123/AudioCollector/README.md

 java AudioCollector
 ```
 7. A screen will pop up and you have to provide a participant ID, a session number, a file name having the text dialogues, a condition, and check available microphones.
 8. The files with dialogues follow a certain format.
-The AudioCollector will highlight those dialogues turns that are surrounded by the tags: '<h>' and '</h>'
+The AudioCollector will highlight those dialogue turns that are surrounded by the tags: '<h>' and '</h>'